mitshah1207/cooper/README.md

 - **Evening**: Pero low fat kibble (140g) + psyllium fibre gel (mix 0.5 teaspoon with 4 tbsp water, wait a few mins to form a gel then place on top of kibble)

 **If unwell:**
-- **The first signs of mucus in his poo or loose poo** needs him to starve for 10-12 hours subsequently, then be fed bland diet (the GI diet tin) + prokolin (+/- panacur)
+- **The first signs of mucus in his poo or loose poo** needs him to starve for 10-12 hours subsequently, then be fed prokolin (+/- panacur) and either bland diet (the GI diet tin) or usual food - speak to us.
-- Use the GI diet cans (2 cans/day).
-Feed these 2 meals of the day in 4 parts throughout the day.
+- If you use the GI diet cans (total 2 cans/day), feed these 2 meals of the day in 4 parts throughout the day.
 - Also, give 5-6mL Prokolin twice per day.
 This is best done with the pill method ([how to video](https://www.youtube.com/watch?v=KV5tZ5oDc6o) and alternatively a [description](https://www.pdsa.org.uk/pet-help-and-advice/pet-health-hub/other-veterinary-advice/how-to-give-your-dog-a-pill)) by 'scraping' most of the paste behind his teeth, he then realises he likes the taste and will lick the rest from your fingers, or if feeding just put it on top of the food.
 - He may scratch the door to signal he needs to urgently go out to poo - take him out instantly.
 - Restrict activity to on-lead walks only (no running around) or very minimal running.